w3c/svgwg/master/linking.md

 </xmp>

 <p>where <span class="grammar">&lt;elementID&gt;</span>
-is the ID of the referenced element.</p>
+is the ID of the referenced element.

 <p>(Note that the two forms above (i.e.,
 <span class="attr-value">#&lt;elementID&gt;</span> and